timsuv/BookingSystem/README.md

 ## Frontend Integration

-This API is designed to work with the [Restaurant MVC Frontend](https://github.com/timsuv/TimosTrattoria).
+This API is designed to work with the [Timo's Trattoria MVC Frontend](https://github.com/timsuv/TimosTrattoria).
 Configure the frontend to connect to:
 - API Base URL: `https://localhost:7189/api/`

 ## Development Notes